ColinKennedy/vim-python-function-expander/README.md

 What if you only wanted to fill out `description` and `usage`?

-vim-python-function-expander comes with a mapping which can detect which of the optional parameters have been filled out and deletes the rest.
+vim-python-function-expander comes with a mapping which can detect which of the optional parameters have not been changed from their default values and deletes them.

 ...It's easier to explain visually.